Terms and Conditions of Carriage

 You are liable to prosecution if you do not hold a valid ticket, pass or other relevant documentation.

 Single or return fares purchased on bus are normally calculated with reference to fare stages.
 If you board a bus at a location which is not a fare stage, you will be charged from the previous stage.
 Similarly, if you alight at a location which is not a fare stage, you will be charged to the subsequent fare stage.
 In certain areas a number of stops may be grouped together as one fare stage.

 You may not break your journey when travelling on a single or return fare.

-Return tickets are valid only on the day of purchase, unless clearly advertised otherwise, and sometimes have time restrictions as to their validity.
+Return tickets are valid for one single journey in each direction.
 It is your responsibility to check the validity conditions of a return ticket.
 Return tickets should be purchased from the driver of the bus on the outward journey and presented to the driver of the bus on the return journey for validation.
-They are valid for one single journey in each direction.

 Children aged under 16 and those people who, in the opinion of the driver, are vulnerable, at risk or in distress, and unable to pay their fare will be carried at all times providing their name and address can be given in order that the fare due may be collected at a later date together with any reasonable administrative costs.